How to Setup GPS Rescue Mode in Betaflight

 ALWAYS CHECK that the Home Arrow points directly back towards home after takeoff!
 Sometimes, if you take off and spin around during arming or immediately on takeoff, the quad’s attitude information can become corrupted, and the Home Arrow can point the wrong way.
 It’s best to arm cleanly and fly away from Home in a straight line at a reasonable speed immediately after takeoff.
 Watch the Home Arrow carefully to ensure it quickly points back to Home.
 If the Home Arrow points the wrong way when a failsafe occurs, the GPS Rescue will initially fly off in the wrong direction, and in some cases, you may lose the quad.

-Without a compass, your quad can still work out direction using GPS coordinates.
-By flying forward the drone can calculate which way it’s going by comparing the current position and the previous position.
-That’s why at the beginning, your quad might be wandering around or even flying towards the wrong direction but eventually it should correct itself.
-If your GPS signal is weak or updating too slowly it can take longer to correct.
+At the beginning, your quad might be wandering around or even flying towards the wrong direction but eventually it should self-correct.
+With weak GPS connection, it can take longer to correct.

 If you are using a compass and it’s flying the wrong direction, then maybe there’s something wrong with the compass, or maybe it’s not calibrated properly.
-In this case try turning off the magnetometer (compass) and try again.
+In this case try turning off magnetometer in Betaflight and try again.
 If it works now, it proves your compass is the source of the problem.

 If your yaw is jerky during Rescue mode, your GPS might be updating too slowly (e.g. 1Hz), try to increase it to 5Hz or even 10Hz following this guide (only works on certain GPS modules).